🧠

 My Brain

-• 🎙️ You speak, it builds the day
+• 🎙️ You speak — it remembers, forever

 • 📈 Day 1000 knows 999 days more about you